opentaps/opentaps_seas/docs/users.rst

 ``campus_A/building_2/controller_3/equipment_4/status``, it will be ``equipment_4/status`` in the VOLTTRON CSV.
 In that case, you will need to put ``campus_A/building_2/controller_3`` here.
 They will be added to your topics with a ``/`` between your prefix and the topic name.
-The import will add them as topics and data points, with a reference to the site ID, and the additional BACNET data will be stored with the data point.
+The import will add them as topics and data points, with a reference to the site ID.
+The BACNET configuration and Additional BACNET data will be stored with the data point as tags with prefix ``bacnet_``.

 After importing the data points, they will need to be associated with equipment and site.
 You can do this by clicking on the data point, then edit tags, and adding the equipRef and siteRef tags.